ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 </details> <br />

 4. Once the installer is finished downloading, open the file.
-You will be greeted by this screen:
+This screen will greet you:

 <p align="center">
 <img title="Anaconda Installer Screen" alt="Anaconda Installer Screen" src="images/anaconda/anacondaMacInstaller.png" width = "400" height = auto>
 </p>

 5. Once in the installer, click the continue button to move to the next screen until you reach the install screen.
 You do not need to change any settings for the Anaconda installation, so don't worry about missing any changes.
 Click the install button and wait for Anaconda to finish installing.
-When it it finished installing, you will see this screen:
+When it is finished installing, you will see this screen:

 <p align="center">
 <img title="Anaconda Installed" alt="Anaconda Installed" src="images/anaconda/anacondaMacInstallerComplete.png" width = "350" height = auto>